 In the US and Canada, most companies put the fiber included in the total carbs (see image 2), so you have to deduct the fiber from total carbs to get your net carbs.

-Here’s a tip: If total carbs minus fiber is less than zero (a “negative net carb”) then this means the fiber amount has already been subtracted from total carb, so what you see as the carb amount on the label is also your net carb.
-See image 3 below as an example of “negative net carb”.
+Here’s a tip: If total carbs minus fiber is less than zero (a “negative net carb”), then this means the fiber amount has already been subtracted from total carb, so what you see as the carb amount on the label is also your net carb.
+See image 3 below as an example of “negative net carbs.”

-Since there is no such thing as negative net carbs, the carbohydrate amount (26.2g per 100g) you see in image 3 is also the net carb.
+Since there is no such thing as negative net carbs, the carbohydrate amount (26.2g per 100g) you see in image 3 is also the net carbs.

 Calculating Net Carbs of Foods that Have Sugar Alcohols

 A sugar alcohol is neither a sugar nor an alcoholic beverage.
-It doesn’t get you drunk despite having the word “alcohol” in its name.
+It doesn’t get you drunk off it, despite having the word “alcohol” in its name.